sergeyfrolenko/portfolio/README.md

 @25.06.20

 - WORK server, add to db and read db function, gulp file.
 - MAKE easy markup with sass, pug and gulp

+@26.06.20

+- BUILD current markup to views fit